Chinese hamster ovary cell: History

+The thrombolytic medication against myocardial infarction alteplase (Activase) was approved by the US Food and Drug Administration in 1987.
+It was the first commercially available recombinant protein produced from CHO cells.
+CHO cells continue to be the most widely used manufacturing approach for recombinant protein therapeutics and prophylactic agents.

+In 2019, six of the 10 best selling drugs were made in CHO cells.

 Properties

 All CHO cell lines are deficient in proline synthesis.
 Also, CHO cells do not express the epidermal growth factor receptor (EGFR), which makes them ideal in the investigation of various EGFR mutations.

 Furthermore, Chinese hamster ovary cells are able to produce proteins with complex glycosylations, post-translational modifications (PTMs) similar to those produced in humans.
 They are easily growable in large-scale cultures and have great viability, which is why they are ideal for GMP protein production.
 Also, CHO cells are tolerant to variations in parameters, be it oxygen levels, pH-value, temperature or cell density.